gloveboxes/Raspberry-Pi-with-Visual-Studio-Code-Remote-SSH-and-C-or-C-Development/README.md

 ## C samples for your Raspberry Pi

-This tutorial includes a number of samples that you can clone to your Raspberry Pi.
+This tutorial includes a several samples that you can clone to your Raspberry Pi.

 From the Visual Studio Terminal window you just opened, run the following command to copy the samples to your Raspberry Pi